microsoft/vegalite-for-powerbi/README.md

 # PowerBi Custom Visual in Vega-Lite

+**NOTE: This project is now archived.
+We recommend https://github.com/deneb-viz/deneb as a well maintained replacement for this project.**

-This projects demonstrates how [Vega](vega.github.io/vega) and [Vega-Lite](vega.github.io/vega-lite) can be used in custom visuals in PowerBI.
+This project demonstrates how [Vega](vega.github.io/vega) and [Vega-Lite](vega.github.io/vega-lite) can be used in custom visuals in PowerBI.
 This custom visual is not intended for daily use.
 Think of it as a hello world for Vega and Vega-Lite in PowerBI custom visuals.

 ![Screenshot](screenshot.png)